KevinSee/STADEM/README.md

 NOTE: To use devtools, you may also have to download and install Rtools (although you shouldn't).
 The latest version on Rtools can be found at https://cran.r-project.org/bin/windows/Rtools/

-Once devtools is successfully installed, use the following to install SCOBI:
+Once devtools is successfully installed, use the following to install STADEM:

 `devtools::install_github("KevinSee/STADEM", build_vignettes = TRUE)`